-Time flies… I haven’t met a single person who doesn’t use this all-too-common, banal phrase at least once in a couple of months.
+Time flies… I haven’t met a single person who doesn’t use this all-too-common, banal phrase at least once in a while.
 I’m not an exception.
-Even though I try to enjoy every moment of my life without feeling any regrets about the time missed, once in a blue moon the phrases like “Where did all this time go?
-Gosh, it flies so fast.” come out of my mouth.
+Even though I try to enjoy every moment of my life without feeling any regrets about the time missed, once in a blue moon phrases like “Where did all this time go?
+Oh, boy, it flies so fast” come out of my mouth.

-First Impression of London
+London Winter Visit: First Impression of the City

 Despite the unforeseen weather conditions, the United Kingdom’s main city rewarded us with some of the most cherished memories of the year.
 We arrived at Heathrow Airport late in the evening.
 It was snowing.
 A thin layer of fresh white blanket quickly covered streets, cars, and roofs of the building.
 Oh, not a bad welcome!
 Totally unexpected, but so lovely!

 Two dormitory-look-like beds occupied most of the not particularly clean space.
-Tiny shelving, a couple of chairs, and a counter desk by the window were pretty much the only furniture in the room.
-Definitely, it was not the best place to stay or start collecting pieces of our Freezing London photo diary.
-Luckily, the room was not freezing.
+Tiny shelves, a couple of chairs, and a counter desk by a window were pretty much the only furniture in the room.
+Definitely, it was not the best place to stay or start collecting pieces of our London Photo Diary that could inspire you to travel to the city.
+Luckily, unlike London, the room was not freezing.

 We had two options: to dwell on our feelings of dissatisfaction and let them ruin our vacation or let them go and enjoy London with its freezing weather despite all the odds.
 We chose the second.

-London is a Dream City, after all
+London is a Dream City after All

-Way before out trip to London, we decided to ditch Uber and instead jump on Hop-on Hop-off city tour bus.
+Way before out trip to London, we decided to ditch cabs and instead jump on Hop-on Hop-off city tour bus.
 I’m not going to brag how smart we were to do it, but it turned out to be one of the best ways, along with lots of walking, to explore London.
-Moreover, it let us take ample beautiful pictures for our family photo collection and stay within our budget (who doesn’t want to save some money?).
+Moreover, it let us see the best of the city, take ample beautiful pictures for our family photo collection, and stay within our budget.
+Who doesn’t want to save some money after all?